-The ServiceNav Box must be able to access the internet, and in particular the Ubuntu repository, in order to retrieve the installation sources at: en.archive.ubuntu.com.
+The ServiceNav Box must be able to access the internet, and in particular the Ubuntu repository, in order to retrieve the installation sources: en.archive.ubuntu.com.

-In case you need to configure a proxy on the ServiceNav Box, please follow the specific guidance.
+In case you need to configure a proxy on the ServiceNav Box, please follow the dedicated documentation.